devvrr/rubikcube/README.md

 ## Running the program:
     1. run "a.out"
     2. enter 7 for "number of levels"
+    3. The program takes about 2 minutes for its calculations
-    3. now it asks if you want a user config or generated config.
+    4. now it asks if you want a user config or generated config.
         Enter "0" (user config) if you have a cube in a particular state to which you want to try to find solution using the program.
 Plea refer to comments in rubikcube/user_desc/convert_user_form.c to know how to input a user config in the form readable by the program.
+    5. The program may take 10 to 30 seconds to calculate the path.
+It may not be able to find the path for some nodes.
+    It can't find path for nodes farther 14 moves from the Goal

 # Tripod state